-In the first, St. James’ body was enroute to the Iberian Peninsula so it could be buried in the city that is now Santiago.
-When a heavy storm hit the ship, is body was tossed overboard, but miraculously turned up on shore, covered in the scallop shells.
+In the first, St. James’ body was en route to the Iberian Peninsula so it could be buried in the city that is now Santiago.
+When a heavy storm hit the ship, its body was tossed overboard, but miraculously turned up on shore, covered in the scallop shells.

 In the second version, the ship transporting James’ body was piloted by an angel, and the journey was more successful than in the first version.
 However, there happened to be a wedding taking place when the ship reached land, with the groom mounted on horseback.
 The ship’s arrival spooked the horse, spilling the groom into the sea.
 When he emerged, it was he who was covered in scallop shells.